jamf/aftermath/README.md

 tcc: process == "tccd"
 ```

+### Note
+Because `eslogger` and `tcpdump` run on additional threads and the goal is to collect as much data from them as possible, they exit when aftermath exits.
+Because of this, the last line of the eslogger json file or the pcap file generated from tcpdump may be truncated.

 ## Releases
 There is an Aftermath.pkg available under [Releases](https://github.com/jamf/aftermath/releases).
 This pkg is signed and notarized.
 It will install the aftermath binary at `/usr/local/bin/`.
 This would be the ideal way to deploy via MDM.
 Since this is installed in `bin`, you can then run aftermath like
 ```bash